Regrada Documentation

 Exit code 4 / baseline missing

 Run regrada baseline on your baseline ref and commit snapshots.
-Ensure CI fetches baseline.git.ref.
+Ensure CI fetches baseline.git.ref with fetch-depth: 0.

 Recording HTTPS fails

-Run regrada ca init + regrada ca install, and confirm capture.proxy.allow_hosts includes your provider host.
+Run regrada ca init + regrada ca install, and confirm capture.proxy.allow_hosts includes your provider host (e.g., api.openai.com, api.anthropic.com).